bcw222/chromium-website/site/developers/how-tos/depottools/presubmit-scripts/index.md

 patches](http://www.chromium.org/developers/how-tos/depottools#TOC-Sending-patches)
 for how to contribute.

+If you're not sure which presubmit check is generating results you can request double-verbose mode with `git cl presubmit -v -v`.
+This will trigger noisy diagnostics which include a call stack appended to each presubmit result.

 ### Design

 When you run `git cl upload` or `git cl commit`, `git cl` will look for all